LovelaceC/Zea/content/blog/contributing-anonworld.md

 The first thing we are going to set is the course title, you can set it by setting a value in the input bar with the tip "Add title" you can write there normally.
-Please set a meaningful name, don't put anything like "Hacking" or "Computer Stuff", if you want to create a - for example - anonymity course, please use a name like "Learn to improve your anonymity" or something like that.
+Please set a meaningful name, don't put anything like "Cracking" or "Computer Stuff", if you want to create a - for example - anonymity course, please use a name like "Learn to improve your anonymity" or something like that.